muritane/coordination-architecture/emergent_coordination_gradients.md

 ## Failure Modes

-Common errors include:
+Common structural errors include:

-* mistaking gradient effects for leadership,
+- mistaking gradient effects for leadership,
-* assuming detection implies responsibility,
+- assuming detection implies responsibility,
-* escalating prematurely to authority,
+- escalating prematurely to authority,
-* moralizing gradient-induced discomfort,
+- moralizing gradient-induced discomfort,
-* attempting to engineer or sustain gradients intentionally.
+- attempting to engineer or sustain gradients intentionally.

 Gradients are not design artifacts.
 They can only be **noticed and respected**.

 ---